Westlake Village Estate Planning Attorneys

 I don’t have much in the way of assets.
 Do I still need an estate plan?

 Yes!
 An estate plan is not just for wealthy people.
-Everyone should have an estate plan.
+Everyone should have a plan properly drafted alongside a Simi Valley estate planning attorney.
 A good estate plan governs not just what happens to your assets when you die, but also provides for who will manage your affairs if you are incapacitated, who will be guardians to your minor children, protect what you do have for your family, and most importantly, lets your loved ones know exactly what you wanted and tells them what to do when you are no longer able to.

 I have a Will.
 Isn’t that good enough?

 In most cases, the answer is no. A will only really does two things: it says who should get what, and, if you have minor children, appoints guardians for them.
 It does not avoid probate, and it does nothing if you become incapacitated.
-This is why in most cases we recommend a living trust, along with other documents like a durable financial power of attorney and advanced healthcare directive in the event you are incapacitated.
+This is why in most cases our Simi Valley estate planning attorneys recommend a living trust, along with other documents like a durable financial power of attorney and advanced healthcare directive in the event you are incapacitated.